Flossin-Tech/how-to-build-an-app/README.md

 **That's fine.** Build for where you are now, not where you might be someday.
 Come back when the pain points emerge.

+## Additional Resources

+**[References](references.md)** - Complete bibliography of all books, research papers, industry case studies, standards, and tools referenced throughout this guide.
+Organized by category for easy lookup.

 ## Contributing

 This guide is open-source and evolves based on real-world feedback.
 If you found a section unclear, a strategy that backfired, or a gap we missed—contribute.